Polyhedral Horofunction Compactification as a Polyhedral Ball: Preliminaries

 for all $x \in X$. \end{rem}

-There are two ways to describe a bounded polytope, either as the convex hull of a finite set of points or as the intersection of finitely many half-spaces.
-For more details on polars and polyhedral convex sets see for example \cite{be} or \cite[\S 19]{ro}.
-This leads to the following description of a polytope $C$ around the origin and its dual polytope $C^\circ$:
+There are two ways to describe a bounded convex polytope, either as the convex hull of a finite set of points or as the intersection of finitely many half-spaces.
+This leads to the following duality in the description of a polytope $C$, which contains the origin in its interior, and of its dual polytope $C^\circ$: